HL7/fhir-udap-security-ig/input/pagecontent/index.md

 This implementation guide describes how to extend OAuth 2.0 using UDAP workflows for both consumer-facing apps that implement the authorization code flow, and business-to-business (B2B) apps that implement the client credentials flow or authorization code flow.
 This guide covers automating the client application registration process and increasing security using asymmetric cryptographic keys bound to digital certificates to authenticate ecosystem participants.
 This guide also provides a grammar for communicating metadata critical to healthcare information exchange.

-The requirements described in this guide are intended to align with the proposed solutions of the ONC FHIR at Scale Task Force’s Security Tiger Team, the security model and UDAP workflows outlined in the [Carequality FHIR-Based Exchange IG], and implementation guide incorporating UDAP workflows published by the [CARIN Alliance](http://hl7.org/fhir/us/carin-bb/STU1/Authorization_Authentication_and_Registration.html#authorization-and-authentication) and the [Da Vinci Project](http://hl7.org/fhir/us/davinci-hrex/STU1/smart-app-reg.html).
+The requirements described in this guide are intended to align with the proposed solutions of the ONC FHIR at Scale Taskforce’s Security Tiger Team, the security model and UDAP workflows outlined in the [Carequality FHIR-Based Exchange IG], and implementation guides incorporating UDAP workflows published by the [CARIN Alliance](http://hl7.org/fhir/us/carin-bb/STU1/Authorization_Authentication_and_Registration.html#authorization-and-authentication) and the [Da Vinci Project](http://hl7.org/fhir/us/davinci-hrex/STU1/smart-app-reg.html).
 This guide is also intended to be compatible and harmonious with client and server use of versions 1 or 2 of the [HL7 SMART App Launch IG](http://hl7.org/fhir/smart-app-launch/history).
 {:.bg-info}

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.